How Much Does it Cost to Install Fiber Optic Internet in My Building?

 A cut cable inside your building will only cause service problems for individuals on the other side of the cut, making it simple to narrow down where the problem lies.
 If the cut occurs outside your building, everyone will lose network access.

 The secondary entrance mitigates these potential outages by connecting to a separate location at the site before heading into your building.
 The length and obstacles around the added entry will bring more costs, but it's vital for redundancy in your setup.

 9. How vast are the footprint and floor area of your facility?

 The larger the building, the higher the cost.
 Fiber is measured by the foot, but you need to include routes around the rooms and between floors to get an accurate idea of how much is required.
 If you're looking for more drops, you're also looking at an increased fiber installation cost.

-The Factors That Will Influence Your Installation Bill
+The Factors the will Influence Your Installation Bill

 These nine key factors will either raise your overall price or leave you pleasantly surprised.
 Whether you know the answer to all of these questions or not, you should start considering them as you look into adding fiber-optic Internet to your building.

 If you're in the Washington, D.C. area, and have any concerns over the cost, you can always call us at Atlantech for a free consultation.
 We can walk through the factors above, assess your specific location, and provide you with an accurate quote.

 Fiber has a significantly lower ongoing cost when compared to traditional copper cables.
 Fiber-optic Internet requires less maintenance than copper wires since it's resistant to corrosion, making your connection much more reliable.
 This also means the cables will hold up for a lot longer than standard copper wires.

 You can spend less on security since the only method for unauthorized access to the network is by cutting the line, which you'll be immediately aware of since no one will have service.